o2r-project/api/docs/job.md

 # Execute a compendium

 Execution jobs are used to run the analysis in a compendium.
 When a new execution job is started, the contents of the research compendium are cloned to create a trackable execution.
 The status information, logs and final working directory data are saved in their final state, so that they can be reviewed later on.

 All execution jobs are tied to a single research compendium and reflect the execution history of that research compendium.

-A trivial execution job would be a completely unmodified research compendium, to test the executability/reproducibility of the contained data and code.
+A trivial execution job would be a completely unmodified compendium, to test the executability and thus basic reproducibility of the contained workflow.

-## State of a job
+## Job status

 The property `job.status` shows the **overall status** of a job.

 The overall status can be one of following:

-- `success` - if state of all steps is `success`.
+- `success` - if status of all steps is `success`.
-- `failure` - if state of at least one step is `failure`.
+- `failure` - if status of at least one step is `failure`.
-- `running` - if state of at least one step is `running` and no state is `failure`.
+- `running` - if status of at least one step is `running` and no status is `failure`.

 More information about `steps` can be found in subsection `Steps` of section `View single job`.